-MANAGEMENT'S DISCUSSION & ANALYSIS YEARS ENDED DECEMBER 31, 2024 and 2023
+MANAGEMENT'S DISCUSSION & ANALYSIS THREE MONTH PERIOD ENDED MARCH 31, 2025

 Minera Alamos Inc. ("Minera Alamos" or the "Company") was incorporated pursuant to the laws of the Province of Ontario in January, 1934.
 Through various actions at the end of the 1990's up to 2006, the Company reorganized itself and amalgamated various subsidiaries to establish its current form.
-Subsequently, four subsidiaries were acquired - Minera Alamos de Sonora S.A. de C.V.; Molibdeno Los Verdes S.A.de C.V.; Cobre 4H S.A. de C.V.; and Minera Mirlos, S. de R.L. de C.V.
+Subsequently, four subsidiaries were acquired - Minera Alamos de Sonora S.A. de C.V.; Molibdeno Los Verdes S.A.de C.V.; Cobre 4H S.A. de C.V.; and Minera Mirlos, S. de R.L. de C.V and Sabre Gold Mines and it's subsidiares American Bonanza Corp and Bonanza Exploration Inc.

-The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. for the years ended December 31, 2024 and 2023 and should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2024 and 2023 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
+The following discussion and analysis is management's assessment of the results and financial condition of Minera Alamos Inc. for the three months ended March 31, 2025 and 2024. and should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2024 and 2023 and the notes thereto, that have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").
 The Company's most recent filings are available from www.sedarplus.ca.
-The date of this management's discussion and analysis is April 30, 2025.
+The date of this management's discussion and analysis is May 30, 2025.